Alvin Kamara Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- Kamara, in nine matchups versus the Falcons, has run for a TD three times, but has not tallied more than one in a single game.
+- Kamara, in nine matchups against the Falcons, has run for a TD three times, but has not tallied more than one in a single game.

-- Conceding 127.9 rushing yards per game, the Falcons have the 26th-ranked run defense in the league.
+- The Falcons have the NFL's 26th-ranked defense against the run, surrendering 127.9 yards per game.

-- The Falcons have given up 19 rushing touchdowns, 27th in the league.
+- Kamara and the Saints will face off against the NFL's 27th-ranked defense in terms of rushing touchdowns conceded (19).

 Recent Performances

-- He also has 88 receiving yards (29.3 per game) on nine catches, with one TD.
+- He's also added nine receptions for 88 yards (29.3 per game) and one touchdown.

 Kamara's New Orleans Teammates